anjalirawat82/EDAAssignment_CodePortfolio_AnjaliRawat/README.md

 # EDAAssignment_CodePortfolio_AnjaliRawat
 Hi, this is Anjali Rawat.
 This repository is pary of my ANLY 506 class assignments.
 The repository essentially consists of two assignments
 1) R-code portfolio building from different class exercises
-2) Exploratory Data Analysis Assignment for Bikedata
+2) Exploratory Data Analysis Assignment for Bikedata (This part of the assignment will be submitted separately later)

 # Content Structure and discription